rduplain/memo/terraform-guide.md

 ...
 Some resources get inlined, e.g. EBS volume on a launch configuration, but you are ultimately lining up one Terraform block per resource.

+**One-at-a-time.** Even when you can inline a resource with a nested declaration, prefer individual resources, e.g. `aws_security_group_rule` instead of a block nested within `aws_instance`. doing so will prevent lifecycle issues where Terraform has to destroy more than necessary in order to guarantee synchronized configuration.
+This is particularly an issue when making changes to data volumes, because you surely want to avoid destroying a volume when adding additional block storage resources.

 **Verbosity.** Terraform's one-to-one resource mapping gets very verbose, and you'll find yourself wanting something higher level.
 Like a popular bingeworthy show that you just don't get yet, stick with it.
 Remind yourself how hacky this